Skip to main content

 AKA Kababs or Kabobs

 As I've already mentioned, grilling is my newest hobby.
 I call it a hobby; otherwise, I wouldn't do it because a lot of time is required to prep.
 Grilling is meant to get me outdoors more, so yes, it is a hobby.
-Someone recently told me that they enjoy grilling because it's so much easier and there is less cleanup.
+Some people recently told me that they enjoy grilling because it's so much easier and there is less cleanup.
 I'm not sure how that can be unless they simply add something onto the grill without prepping it with flavor.
 Gas grilling may be slightly easier since no prepping is needed to heat it up as with a charcoal grill.
 However, I'm not 100% sure about that.

 And honestly, I use more dishes for grilling than I normally would for cooking on my kitchen stove.
 But the flavors and connecting with nature are so worth it.